abenori/jlreq/README.md

 See [README-ja.md](README-ja.md) (in Japanese).

 ## LICENSE
-This package is distributed under the BSD 2-Clause License..
+This package is distributed under the BSD 2-Clause License.
 See [LICENSE](LICENSE).

+## CHANGELOG
+* 2017-02-08
+    - First release